Deliver Me from Evil

 The “Lord’s Prayer,” which Jesus gave his disciples as a template to guide their praying, contains a statement which we easily repeat but may not so easily understand: “And lead us not into temptation, but deliver us from evil” (Mt.
 6:13).
 David’s prayer in Psalm 141 may help us grasp some of what Jesus intended.
 David first asks Yahweh to guard him from imitating the sinful words and actions of wicked men (vss.
 3 & 4).
 He then prays that God would protect him from the attacks of evildoers (vss.
 8-10).
 In the latter prayer the danger was not in being seduced by their sinful behavior but in being harmed by their evil schemes.

 This should help us understand that the statement, “And lead us not into temptation, but deliver us from evil,” should be applied in two senses.
 First, regarding our propensity to sin, we should ask the Father to keep our hearts from being led by the example of our enemies into any kind of behavior that is contrary to his will.
 Then, regarding our vulnerability to being attacked, we should ask him to protect us from whatever our enemies might do to harm us.
-As we are shielded both from being enticed to sin and from being injured by our enemies, we will find ourselves standing firm in the strength which God provides.
+As we are shielded both from being enticed to sin and from being injured by our enemies, we will find ourselves standing firm in the strength which God alone provides.